National Beverage

 this puts the majority of the roughly $1.2B revenue base at risk.

-pricing power fades
+Pricing power fades

 average price per case rose 4.4% and still did not fully offset the volume drop. if consumers push back harder, revenue and margins can compress at the same time.